TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 Copy object to another container.

 > [Note]
-> If you create a manifesto object in the target container, the object uploaded in multiple parts can be accessed through the path to the target container without having to copy segmented objects.
+> If you create a manifest object in the target container, the object uploaded in multiple parts can be accessed through the path to the target container without having to copy segmented objects.
 However, you cannot access the data if you delete the source segmented objects.

 ```
 COPY   /v1/{Account}/{Container}/{Object}